KCErb/lucky-hasura-docker/README.md

 But do be careful, this thing needs a bit of memory and if you're using the DigitalOcean $5 server you might not have enough room for Lucky, Hasura, and this monitoring stack all in the same tiny box.

 I feel like I should write more since there's a bunch going on under the hood here, but I'll let those interested read the `docker-compose` file, it has all the details.
 In production I have another CNAME record for `grafana.example.com` and I can do my monitoring from there.

-## CD
+# Automatic Deployments

-The `.gitlab-ci.yml` file provided here tests the code, then builds an image, then tags and pushes it to the registry so that it can be reused on subsequent builds, and then finally deploys it to the server.
-Give those steps a quick read to understand what that's all about.
-The most unique thing perhaps is the `push` step where we tag an image both with a commit reference via the gitlab-provided variable `$CI_COMMIT_SHORT_SHA` as well as the branch name via `$CI_COMMIT_REF_NAME`.
-The result is that the most recent / current image is tagged by branch name and by commit reference.
-On the next build, that can be used as a cache reference to save build time.
-This idea and many other things are borrowed / adapted from [blog.callr.tech/building-docker-images-with-gitlab-ci-best-practices](https://blog.callr.tech/building-docker-images-with-gitlab-ci-best-practices/).
+The final step is to kick off another commit and this time allow the deployment stage to run.

-Many of the variables used here are provided by gitlab such as `$CI_COMMIT_REF_NAME` but not all.
 Let's head on over to "Settings > CI/CD" under the "Variables" heading.
 There you'll need to create four variables, 2 each for staging and production. `GITLAB_PRODUCTION_KEY` and `GITLAB_STAGING_KEY` contain the SSH private keys of ssh keypairs where the public key is already on the production or staging servers.
 This gives us ssh access for the deploy step.
 The IP addresses are also made into variables as `PRODUCTION_SERVER_IP` and `STAGING_SERVER_IP`.
 With those things in place, you'll be able to deploy to the server automatically whenever a commit lands in `master` or `staging`.
 That is of course assuming you have server's setup properly.
 I'm assuming here that you've already run `script/deploy init` on the server manually which will only work if everything is set up properly.

 # Conclusion